 ‘I see unity and a strong family’, he says in one video, referring to the Abkhazia-Georgia relationship.
 ‘Abkhazia will be an autonomous republic (within Georgia) with guarantees of language, culture, and our distinctiveness.’
 He then goes on to praise the gains in education, medicine, and economic development Abkhazia would make as a constituent part of Georgia.

-Calling for the rejection of independence in Abkhazia is a criminal offence, with Abkhazian sovereignty of Abkhazia protected by its constitution.
+Calling for the rejection of independence in Abkhazia is a criminal offence, with Abkhazian sovereignty protected by its constitution.

 In another video posted to TikTok Buava condemns the allegations against him as ‘lies and provocations’.